helenamarkus14/UrbanFork/README.md

 # UrbanFork
-An app to keep restaurant recommendations for easy share-ability to fellow foodies
+An app to share restaurant recomendations to fellow foodies.